Hajime Tanabe: Thought

-Work

-Demonstration of Christianity

-Tanabe's "Demonstration of Christianity" presents religion as a cultural entity in tension with the existential meaning that religion plays in individual lives.
+Tanabe's Demonstration of Christianity presents religion as a cultural entity in tension with the existential meaning that religion plays in individual lives.
 Tanabe uses the terms genus to represent the universality of form that all entities strive for, contrasting them with the stable, though ossified form they can become as species as social systems.

 Tanabe contraposes Christianity and Christ, represented here as the opposition between Paul and Jesus.
 Jesus, in Tanabe's terms, is a historical being who manifests the action of Absolute Nothingness, or God understood in non-theistic terms.
 God is beyond all conceptuality and human thinking, which can only occur in terms of self-identity, or Being.
 God becomes, as manifested in human actions, though God can never be reduced to being, or self-identity.

-For Tanabe, humans have the potential to realize compassionate divinity, Nothingness, through continual death and resurrection, by way of seeing their nothingness.
+For Tanabe, humans have the potential to realize compassionate divinity, Nothingness, through continual death and resurrection, by way of seeing their Nothingness.
 Tanabe believes that the Christian Incarnation narrative is important for explaining the nature of reality, since he believed Absolute Nothingness becoming human exemplifies the true nature of the divine, as well as exemplar to realization of human being in relationship to divinity.
 Jesus signifies this process in a most pure form, thereby setting an example for others to follow.

 Ultimately, Tanabe chooses philosophy over religion, since the latter tends toward socialization and domestication of the original impulse of the religious action.
 Philosophy, understood as metanoetics, always remains open to questions and the possibility self-delusion in the form of radical evil.
 Therefore, Tanabe's statement is a philosophy of religion.